-Peru in 2021 present similar values of burnt area of 2020.
+Peru in 2021 present higher values of burnt area comparing with the last 6 years.
 It is worth to mention that the burnt area data for Peru are subject to higher uncertainty than in other countries due to the mapping of small fires in large areas for long time periods.